Guide to buying a used RV

 – Construction elements that resist irregular wear

-If you’re looking for an RV tire that will last for years to come and get you to your final destination safely, this is a good choice.
+This is a good choice if you’re looking for an RV tire that will last for years and safely get you to your final destination.
 The Cooper Discoverer HT3 starts at $155 per tire.

 2. Toyo Open Country H/T